altf4reg3lt/raydium-monitor/README.md

 # raydium-monitor
-Python Based monitoring new solana tokens in realtime
+Typescript Based monitoring new solana tokens in realtime